 Judson True currently serves as San Francisco's Director of Housing Delivery to expedite the construction of homes in the city, a new position created by Mayor London Breed.
 Prior to his current role, he served as Chief of Staff to California State Assembly member David Chiu (D-San Francisco) for five years.
 Judson is originally from southern Illinois; he has been a resident of San Francisco since 1998.
 He previously worked at the San Francisco Board of Supervisors and the San Francisco Municipal Transportation Agency.
 Prior to his career in public service, Judson received a Master of Journalism from UC Berkeley and graduated with honors from the University of Virginia, where he studied government and foreign affairs.
 He occasionally conducts live on-stage conversations for City Arts & Lectures, and his previous interviews include Joan Didion, David Remnick, Barney Frank, Jill Lepore, and Viet Thanh Nguyen.

-USF Provost and Vice President of Academic Affairs, San Francisco, CA
+USF Interim Provost and Vice President of Academic Affairs, San Francisco, CA

 USF Diversity Engagement and Community Outreach